kwabenasapong/openpldoc/manual/source/songs.rst

 .. image:: pics/song_edit_lyrics.png

 **Title:**
-    This is where you would name your song or edit a song name.
+    This is where you would name the song or edit a song name.

+**Note:** Anything typed in the title name between these brackets <> will not be displayed in the screen title.
+See *Clone* below.

 **Alternate title:**
     Alternate Title was for songs with two names "Lord the Light" -